raturaihan/automation-portofolio/README.md

 ---

-### 3. Data Lineage Investigation Tool
+### 3. Self-Service Data Governance Tool
-Recursive tool to identify root causes of upstream data delays.
+Enables bulk update of data ownership and access control through a self-service workflow powered by Google Sheets and Jenkins.

 **Highlights:**
+- Built a self-service interface using Google Sheets for bulk owner/editor updates
-- Integrated multiple APIs to map data dependencies
+- Integrated with Data Product API to manage metadata ownership at scale
-- Implemented recursive traversal logic
-- Enabled faster debugging of data pipeline issues
+- Implemented multi-level validation (input, email, grouping) to ensure safe updates
+- Designed Jenkins pipeline with staged execution (env_check → check → update)
+- Logged all operations with detailed status tracking for auditability

 ---